EngineerBetter/concourse-up/README.md

 ## Features

-- Deploys the latest version of Concourse CI on AWS, without you having to know anything about BOSH
+- Deploys the latest version of Concourse CI on AWS or GCP, without you having to know anything about BOSH
 - Idempotent deployment with either manual upgrade or automatic self-upgrade
 - Supports https access by default using a user-provided certificate or auto-generating a self-signed one
 - Supports custom domains for your Concourse URL
-- Uses cost effective AWS spot instances where possible (BOSH will take care of the service)
+- Uses cost effective AWS spot instances or preemptible GCP instances where possible (BOSH will take care of the service)
 - Uses precompiled BOSH packages to minimise install time
 - Horizontal and vertical worker scaling
 - Vertical database scaling
 - Workers reside behind a single, persistent public IP to simplify external security
 - Easy destroy and cleanup
-- Deploy to any AWS region
+- Deploy to any AWS or GCP region
 - Metrics infrastructure deployed by default (check http://your-concourse-url:3000)
 - DB encryption turned on by default
 - Uses credhub for secret management (see: <https://concourse-ci.org/creds.html>)